MT-MRT/MRT-Camera-Calibration-Toolbox/README.md

 ## Requirements

-To use the toolbox, the modules listed below has to be installed on your computer.
+To use the toolbox, the modules listed below have to be installed on your computer.

 - Python3 (Tested for Python 3.4 and Python 3.6)
 - OpenCV 4.1